The Top Chaos Engineering Tools

 - Cannot control user access within the dashboard; as a result, there are increased security risks

-Chaos Monkey is an open-source chaos tool originally created by Netflix developers.
+Netflix’s Chaos Monkey is an open-source chaos engineering tool originally created by Netflix developers.
 It was developed to help test their system reliability and resiliency after moving to the AWS cloud.
 The software functions by implementing continuous unpredictable attacks.
-Chaos Monkey uses the basic fundamental approach of terminating one or more virtual machine instances.
+Chaos Monkey uses the basic fundamental approach of terminating one or more virtual machine instances

-Chaos Monkey was one of the early chaos tools and the first open-source technology to help initiate the Chaos Engineering movement.
+Chaos Monkey was one of the first chaos engineering tools and the first open-source technology to help initiate the movement.
 After its inception, Netflix later developed additional fault injection tools collectively known as the Simian Army.